MU Veterinary Medical Diagnostic Laboratory

 FAVN Sample Submission Instructions

-The One Health-Rabies Laboratory at the University of Missouri is recognized by the USDA to perform rabies serology for export for pet travel.
+The One Health-Rabies Laboratory at the University of Missouri is recognized by the USDA to perform rabies serology for export for pet travel and is an EU-approved laboratory for rabies antibody titration.
 Test price is currently $79.00.
-Please contact the laboratory for specific countries.
+We do not test samples for pet travel/export to Japan or China.

 MU FAVN Submission form